francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 QUIC also supports connection migration ({{Section 9 of QUIC}}).
 Using connection migration, a mobile host roaming between networks can maintain established connections alive across different networks by migrating them on their newly acquired IP address.
-This avoids disrupting the remote terminal conversation upon network changes.
+This avoids disrupting the remote terminal session upon network changes.
 Finally, QUIC also offers a significantly reduced connection establishment time compared to the SSHv2 session establishment.